 Dates: April 10 – June 1 (or as feasible based on river flows).

-Description: As described in the 2020 CRS BA (page 2-57), the John Day reservoir will be held between elevation 264.5 feet and 266.5 feet (an average of 265.5 feet) from April 10 through June 1 (or as feasible based on river flows) to deter Caspian terns from nesting in the Blalock Islands Complex.
+Description: As described in the 2020 CRS BA (page 2-57) and included in the 2025 Water Management Plan, the John Day reservoir will be held between elevation 264.5 feet and 266.5 feet (an average of 265.5 feet) from April 10 through June 1 (or as feasible based on river flows) to deter Caspian terns from nesting in the Blalock Islands Complex.
 The Action Agencies intend to begin increasing the forebay elevation prior to initiation of nesting by Caspian terns to avoid take of tern eggs; operations may begin earlier than April 10 (when the reservoir is typically operated between 262.0 to 266.5 feet).
 The operation may be adaptively managed due to changing run timing; however, the intent of the operation is to begin returning to reservoir elevations of 262.5–264.5 feet on June 1, but no later than June 15, which generally captures 95% of the annual juvenile steelhead migration.
 The results of this action will be monitored and communicated with USFWS and NMFS.
 During the operation, safety-related restrictions will continue, including but not limited to maintaining ramp rates for minimizing project erosion and maintaining power grid reliability.
 Following this operation, the John Day reservoir elevation will return to MIP through August 31.

 Impacts to FPP Criteria: None planned.
 Any modification to FPP criteria will be coordinated through FPOM.